Hull Turf logo

 Prepare the Concrete Surface for Installation

-1. Clean the Surface: Start by thoroughly cleaning the concrete to eliminate any dirt, debris, grease, or stains.
-Utilizing a pressure washer or a stiff broom with a degreaser will ensure effective cleaning.
+1. Clean the Surface: Start by using a pressure washer to eliminate any dirt, debris, grease, or stains.
+Utilizing a pressure washer or a stiff broom with a degreaser will ensure cleanliness.

-2. Inspect for Damage: Examine the concrete for any cracks, holes, or uneven areas.
-These imperfections can impact the process of installing artificial grass on concrete and may potentially lead to issues in the future.
+2. Inspect the Surface: Examine the concrete for any cracks, holes, or uneven areas.
+These imperfections can impact the process of installing artificial grass and may potentially lead to issues in the future.

-3. Repair Imperfections: Fill any cracks or holes with a concrete patching compound.
-To avoid any bumps in the grass, it is essential to ensure the surface is smooth and level when installing artificial grass on concrete.
+3. Repair the Surface: Fill any cracks or holes with a concrete patching compound.
+To avoid any bumps in the grass, it is essential to ensure the surface is smooth and level when finished.

 4. Dry the Surface: Allow the concrete to dry completely before moving forward.
-A damp surface can impede the process of installing artificial grass on concrete.
+A damp surface can impede the process of installing artificial grass.

-5. Optional: Apply a Primer: To enhance adhesion, consider applying a concrete primer specifically designed for synthetic grass installations.
-This step can significantly improve the bond between the turf and the concrete when it comes to installing artificial grass on concrete.
+5. Optional: Apply a Primer: To enhance adhesion, consider applying a primer.
+This step can significantly improve the bond between the turf and the concrete when it comes to installation.

 Each box represents a step in preparing the concrete surface.
 Follow the arrows to see the order of operations, ensuring a smooth installation process for artificial grass.